Neurogami/WiiUseJRuby/README.md

 You need to be using JRuby, and have WiiUseJ as part of your project.

+WiiUseJ may not work well, or at all, on certain operating systems.
+Such issues seem to depend on the underlying Bluetooth stack.

+You will need to grab the WiiUseJ jar and any required Bluetooth libraries.
+Please check the [WiiUseJ project page](http://code.google.com/p/wiiusej/) for details.
+WiiUseJRuby assumes you have already set up you project with the required WiUseJ files.

 The code more or less assumes you are creating a [Monkeybars](https://github.com/monkeybars/monkeybars-core) app.
+It should not be too hard to pull apart the core WiUseJ code if you wish to use the JRuby stuff independent of Monkeybars.

 INSTALL
 -------------------

-(sudo) gem install Neurogami-WiiUseJRuby --source http://gems/neurogami.com
+(sudo) gem install WiiUseJRuby --source http://gems/neurogami.com

 Or finagle an installation from the git repo.